Anambra governorship: Chris Ngige tells APC to postpone primaries

-Anambra governorship: Confusuoin as Chris Ngige calls for postponement of APC primary
+Anambra Governorship: Confusion As Chris Ngige Calls for Postponement of APC Primaries

-- It appears that the governorship primary of the All Progressives Congress APC in Anambra state has encountered some problems
+- It appears that the governorship primaries of the All Progressives Congress APC in Anambra state has encountered some problems

-- The minister of labour and employment, Chris Ngige, said postponing the election would be in the interest of the party
+- The minister of labour and employment, Chris Ngige, explained why it was necessary to postpone the election

 - The APC is expected to field a candidate that will represent the party in the Anambra governorship election